 If you're an absolute beginner looking for ways to grow your money, this post is for you.

-We discuss the most basic ways to manage your money and also skim through the most sought after ways to grow your wealth.
+We discuss the most basic ways on how to manage your money and also skim through the most sought-after ways to grow your wealth.

 You might be a student-cum-freelancer, a fresher, or an enthusiast who wants to understand finances.

 No matter where you are in your financial life, it is important to know that your money is not just for paying your bills.

 To be able to do fun things with your money, you need to commit yourself to the goal of being financially planned.